 Nile crocodiles and hippopotamuses thrive in the lake.
-Kariba’s fertile shores and perennial supply of freshwater also attract a wealth of game animals - including elephant, buffalo, lion, cheetah and antelope.
+Kariba’s fertile shores and a perennial supply of freshwater also attract a wealth of game animals - including elephant, buffalo, lion, cheetah and antelope.
 The lake is a haven for birdlife, most of which is found along the lake shores and on its islands.
 Herons, egrets, kingfishers and storks are all commonly seen, while the adjoining parks offer good bush bird and raptor sightings.
 The air is frequently rent by the soul-shaking call of the African fish eagle.

 Top Activities on Lake Kariba

 Birding and game-viewing are also popular activities on Lake Kariba.
 The most rewarding area for safari trips is Matusadona National Park, located on the Zimbabwe side to the west of Kariba Town.
 This park is home to the Big Five - including rhino, buffalo, elephant, lion and leopard.
 Sailing, motor-boating and various watersports are also allowed on Kariba, while the dam itself is well worth visiting.
 With a plunging drop into the gorge on one side and the placid waters of the lake on the other, it is as beautiful as it is impressive from an engineering perspective.

 Above all though, it is perhaps the lake’s unique scenery for which it is most famous.
 Drowned trees reach skywards from the depths, their bare limbs painted against the burning blue of the African sky.
 During the day, the lakescape is a stunning panorama of blue and green, while the sunsets double in beauty when reflected in Kariba’s serene surface.
 At night, the stars appear in a blaze of glory across the uninterrupted expanse of sky, their fire undimmed by light pollution.
 From its controversial beginnings, Lake Kariba has become a place of wonder and one of Zimbabwe's top attractions.

 Getting There & How to Explore